dmmiller612/Machine_Learning_Spring_Weka/README.md

 Code url: https://github.com/dmmiller612/MachineLearningAssignment1

-# Instructions for assignment 1
+# Instructions for ml assignment 1 AND 3

 If wanting to run the server locally, instead of just using the Weka models located in /src/main/resources/models, there are a couple of dependencies needed: Maven and Java.